I was in the gym the other day, and saw a guy doing dumbbell curls.

 The researchers think this might have been down to the fact that untrained individuals have a hard time establishing a “mind muscle connection” in the quads compared to the biceps.

 In fact, several subjects said that they found it much easier to focus on their biceps than their quads.

 Apart from the potential for faster muscle growth, there’s another benefit to an internal focus of attention during certain exercises.

-When you focus on squeezing the muscle you’re working, rather than simply getting the weight up, you’ll often find that doing so requires the use of a lighter weight.
+When you focus on developing a mind muscle connection, and really squeezing the muscle you’re working (rather than simply getting the weight up) you’ll find that doing so will often require the use of a lighter weight.

 And with a lighter weight, there’s less stress on the joints, which means less potential for injury.